-Yellow Belly Damselfish - Medium
+Yellow Belly Damselfish MED

 The Yellow Belly Damselfish has a bright blue body and then its belly as the name suggests is bright yellow.
 The yellow coloration starts below the pectoral fins through to the tail.
 These active Damselfish are less aggressive than most and will bring lots of color to your tank.